wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-infrastructure-naming-guidelines.md

 You might choose to follow a specific set of naming conventions defined for your entire organization or for a specific Azure subscription or account.
 Although it is easy for individuals within organizations to establish implicit rules when working with Azure resources, when a team needs to work on a project on Azure, that model does not scale well.

-You should agree on a set of naming conventions up front.
+Agree on a set of naming conventions up front.
 There are some considerations regarding naming conventions that cut across that sets of rules.

 ## Affixes

-As you look to define a naming convention, one decision comes as to whether the affix will be at:
+As you look to define a naming convention, one decision comes as to whether the affix is at:

 - The beginning of the name (prefix)
 - The end of the name (suffix)